 “Confess your sins to each other and pray for each other so that you may be healed.”
 James 5:16

 Why is youth group important?
-There’s too much at stake for us to get this wrong.
+Too much is at stake for us to get this wrong.
 So let’s get it right!

 To Reach a Generation,

-Greg Stier (a fellow parent of a teenager and Founder of Dare 2 Share)
+Greg Stier (fellow parent of a teenager and founder of Dare 2 Share)